-\\NOTE: If any button from a known transmitter is programmed to Channel 13, all transmitters will be erased from memory and will revert to the default feature settings.
-This is useful in cases where the customer's transmitters are lost or stolen.
+Channel Twelve: If any transmitter button from a known transmitter is programmed to Channel Twelve, all transmitters will be erased from memory and will revert to the default feature settings.
+(See Features Menu section of this guide.)
+This is useful in cases when one of the customer's transmitters is lost or stolen.
+This will erase any lost or stolen transmitters from the system's memory.
+It can also be used to start from scratch if the transmitter buttons were programmed incorrectly.

-4. Transmit.
-While HOLDING the Valet/Program switch, press the button on the transmitter that you would like to control the selected receiver channel.
-The unit will chirp to confirm that the code has been successfully programmed.
+Press the transmitter button.
+While HOLDING the Valet®/Program switch, press the button from the transmitter that you wish to assign to that channel.
+The unit will chirp indicating successful programming.
 It is not possible to teach a transmitter button to the system more than once.

 5. Release.
-Once the code is learned, the Valet/Program switch can be released.
+Once the code is learned, the Valet®/Program button can be released.